-You will need a bank account in order for the Fulbright Finland Foundation to make payments to you (e.g. monthly grants, travel grants, and orientation and seminar reimbursements).
+You will need a bank account in order for the Fulbright Finland Foundation to make payments to you (e.g. monthly grants, travel grants, and orientation and seminar reimbursements) and to pay bills from a Finnish account.
 You are free to select which bank you wish to use in Finland.

 U.S. Fulbright grantees in the past have used a number of Finnish banks.
 However, if you use the same bank as the Fulbright Finland Foundation uses, you will get your payments from the Foundation faster, because transfers between banks may take 1-2 days, sometimes even longer.
 Fulbright Finland currently uses Nordea Bank.